notiflix/notiflix.github.io/src/_database/pages/documentation.md

         version: null
         type: string
         defaultValue: 'rgba(50,198,130,0.2)'
-        description: 'Changes the color of the back overlay.
+        description: 'Changes the color of the background overlay.
 (Overrides the common "backOverlayColor" option for this notification type.
-It can be set as an empty string to use the common one.)'
+This one can be set as an empty string to use the common one.)'
   optionsFailure:
     sectionId: DocsNotifyFailure
     sectionType: failure